chaos9520/panel-game/CHAOS_README.md

 - Health regeneration has been removed.
 That means if you take damage, then your health will not regenerate!
 - Queued garbage will fall if there is no active chain.
 #### Changes exclusive to Normal levels 1 to 11
 - **An overtime mechanic has been implemented.** At 2 minutes, combo garbage attacks will send more garbage.
 Attack sizes increase every minute, and it maxes out at 5 minutes *(if you manage to survive that long!)*.
 This does *not* affect garbage patterns in Training or Challenge modes.
+Health will also decrease by 25% every 15 seconds.
 - Shake time will always occur when down stacking with garbage, but the base shake time has been decreased from normal.
 - A player playing on these levels can send thicker combo garbage, but any 3-wides received from the opponent will cascade.
 - Queued garbage will fall all at once.